learn-co-curriculum/react-hooks-redux-use-dispatch-lab/README.md

 ## Instructions

-Use both the mapStateToProps method and the mapDispatchToProps from the redux library to both update the store and render data from the store.
+Use the mapDispatchToProps from the redux library to update the store.
+First pass through a reference to the action creator as a prop, then use the redux library to ensure that an action is dispatched when a form is submitted.